Secure Multi-Party Computation in Large Networks: Related Work

-Note that it may be the case that a player $p$ participates $k > 1$ times in the quorums performing \hw in Figure \ref{f:quorums}.
-In such a case, we allow $p$ to play the role of $k$ different players in the SMPC, one for each quorum to which $p$ belongs.
-This ensures that the fraction of bad players in the heavy-weight SMPC is always less than $1/3$.
-Also, the heavy-weight SMPC protocol of~\cite{rabin1989verifiable} maintains privacy guarantees even in the face of gossiping coalitions of constant size.
-Thus, $p$ will learn no information beyond the output and its own inputs after running this protocol.
+As described in the introduction, the goal of MPC is to simulate a trusted third party in the computation of the circuit, and then send back the computation result to the parties.
+Let $S$ denote the set of parties from whom input is received by the (simulated) trusted party.
+Recall that $|S| \ge n-t$.\footnote{We allow $|S| > n-t$ because the adversary is not limited to delivering one message at a time; two or more messages may be received simultaneously.} Thus, for an arbitrary $S$, a description of $S$ requires $\Omega(n)$ bits, and cannot be sent back to the parties using only a scalable amount of communication.
+Therefore, we relax the standard requirement that $S$ be sent back to the parties.
+Instead, we require that at the end of the protocol each honest party learns the output of $f$; whether or not their own input was included in $S$; and the \emph{size} of $S$.

-We observe that the output of the last node of $G$ is the output of the algorithm.
-The last step of the algorithm is to send the output to all players.
-To do that, players reuse their quorums and build a complete binary tree with $n$ nodes and assign quorum $i$ to node $i$ in the tree.
-Each player receives the output message from all players in its parent node and considers the majority of the messages as its correct output.
-Then, it sends the output to all players of its children nodes.
+Also note that although we have not explicitly included this in the input commitment step, it is very easy for the parties to compute the size of the computation set $S$.
+Once each input quorum $Q_i$ has performed the third step of \alg{Wait-For-Inputs} and has agreed on the flag $b_i = 1$, they can simply use an addition circuit to add these bits together, and then disperse the result.
+This is an MPC, all of whose inputs are held by honest parties, since each input flag $b_i$ is jointly held by the entire quorum $Q_i$, and all the quorums are good.
+Thus, the computation can afford to wait for all $n$ inputs and computes the correct sum.

-Finally, note that in this algorithm, each player participates in $\theta(\log n)$ quorums; each quorum is responsible for at most $\lceil (n+m)/n \rceil$ ovals; and the SMPC performed at an oval has resource cost which is polylogarithmic in $n$.
-Moreover, each player runs the VSS algorithm to send its input to a single quorum initially.
-Thus, in this algorithm, each player sends \~{O}$(\frac{n+m}{n})$ bits and is involved in the computation of \~{O}$(\frac{n+m}{n})$ gates.
+In our both protocols, it may be the case that a party $P$ participates more than one time in the quorums performing a single instance of the classic MPC.
+In such a case, we allow $P$ to play the role of more than one different parties in \alg{CMPC} and \alg{ACMPC}, one for each quorum to which $P$ belongs.
+This ensures that the fraction of corrupted parties in any instance of the classic MPC is always less than $1/3$ for the synchronous case and $1/4$ for the asynchronous case.
+We stress that \alg{CMPC} and \alg{ACMPC} both maintain privacy guarantees even in the face of gossiping coalitions of constant size.
+Thus, each party will learn no information beyond the output and its own inputs after running these protocols.